 Croatia has become increasingly popular for Brits, especially in the wake of Brexit.
 With that in mind, we’ve created a guide specifically for UK citizens who want to move to Croatia long term.
 If you’re just passing through, we cover tourist visas too.

-- How Brits can visit Croatia as a tourist
+- How UK citizens can visit Croatia as a tourist

-- How Brexit will change residence requirements for Brits in Croatia
+- How Brexit changed residence options for Brits in Croatia

-- How Brits can apply for temporary residence
+- How UK citizens can apply for temporary residence

 - Requirements for residence